 Working both in agencies and freelance, her more interesting projects included the Ministry of Culture’s Awards for Master Crafstmen (Maîtres d’Art) and the Cathedral of Nevers’ inauguration of its new stained glass windows.
 She has also worked for la Galerie d’Art Visionnaire de Paris and Chimeria: Festival des Arts Visionnaires, Sedan, promoting Visionary art to the French media.

+In her capacity as co-founder of The Vienna Academy of Visionary Art, Florence Ménard is able to combine many years of professional experience with a deep appreciation of Visionary Art.
 Florence Ménard’s strong organizational skills are a great asset to the Academy while her experience in Communications is ideal for promoting classical education in a new genre of art.
 She also uses her years of experience to teach students ‘the ins and outs’ of how the Art Media works, during our year-end course on Artist Promotion.